AdobeDocs/alloy-docs/fundamentals/configuring-the-sdk.md

 ## Audiences Options

-### `urlActivationEnabled`
+### `urlDestinationsEnabled`

 | **Type** | **Required** | **Default Value** |
 | -- | -- | -- |
 | Boolean | No | `true` |

-Enables the activation of URL destinations, which allows the firing of URLs based on segment qualification.
+Enables URL destinations, which allows the firing of URLs based on segment qualification.

-### `cookieActivationEnabled`
+### `cookieDestinationsEnabled`

 | **Type** | **Required** | **Default Value** |
 | -- | -- | -- |
 | Boolean | No | `true` |

-Enables the activation of cookie destinations, which allows the setting of cookies based on segment qualification.
+Enables cookie destinations, which allows the setting of cookies based on segment qualification.

 ## Identity Options